 Understanding US Visa Refusal Reasons in 2026

 The United States processes millions of visa applications annually, but not all are successful.
-According to State Department statistics, the overall nonimmigrant visa refusal rate varies significantly by country, ranging from under 5% for some nations to over 50% for others.
-Understanding why visas are refused—and how to address these issues—is crucial for maximising your approval chances.
-For country-specific data, see our US visa rejection rate by country analysis.
+According to State Department statistics, the overall nonimmigrant visa refusal rate varies significantly by country, ranging from under 5% for some nations to over 70% for others.
+Understanding why visas are refused — and how to address these issues — is crucial for maximising your approval chances.
+For country-specific data, see our US visa rejection statistics analysis.

 What is Section 214(b) Refusal?